Middle School Program

 Advisory and Office Hours

-Morning and afternoon advisory meetings provide students with the opportunity to reconnect with their advisor and to organize themselves for the day ahead.
 Strong connections with the advisor are integral to a safe social and emotional middle school experience.
-Students may independently sign-up for office hours, which are one-on-one and small group conferences with their teachers to review specific skills and work on individualized practice for academic growth.
+Students may independently sign-up for office hours with their teachers, one-on-one or in small groups, to review specific skills and work on individualized practice for academic growth.